RuchitaGarde/Collection/README.md

 ## Software Testing Mini Blogs
 This folder contains the mini blogs on software testing that I wrote on [Piazza](https://piazza.com/) during the semester when I took a software testing class.

+## Software Security Paper
+'Designing, developing and deploying into production secure big data applications using Spark, Hadoop, AWS and ZooKeeper - Ruchita Garde'.
+This is an academic paper written by me as part of my Software Security class.